-Proprietary Separators

-Applicability

 Because they have limited pollutant removal and storage capacity, proprietary separators must be used for pretreatment only.
-Because they are placed underground, proprietary separators may be the only structural pretreatment SCMs feasible on certain constrained redevelopment sites where space or storage is not available for more effective SCMs.
+Because they are placed underground, proprietary separators may be the only structural pretreatment SCMs feasible on certain constrained Redevelopment sites where space or storage is not available for more effective SCMs.
 They may be especially useful in ultra-urban settings such as Boston or Worcester.
 Some proprietary separators may be used for spill control.

 Effectiveness

-Proprietary separators have a wide range of TSS efficiencies.
-To assess the ability of proprietary separators to remove TSS and other pollutants, a proponent should follow the procedures set forth in Chapter 4.
+Proprietary separators have a wide range of TSS removal efficiencies.
+To assess the ability of proprietary separators to remove TSS and other pollutants, an Applicant should follow the procedures set forth in Section 5.3.
 The specific units proposed for a particular project cannot be effective unless they are sized correctly.
 Proprietary separators are usually sized based on flow rate.
-A proprietary separator must be sized to treat the required water quality volume.
+A proprietary separator must be sized to treat the 1-inch required water quality volume, using the MassDEP WQV to Peak Flow conversion method.
 To be effective at removing TSS and other pollutants the system must be designed, constructed, and maintained in accordance with the manufacturer’s specifications and the specifications in this Handbook.

 Planning Considerations

-To receive TSS removal credit, proprietary separators must be used for pretreatment and placed at the beginning of a stormwater treatment train.
-They can be configured either in-line or if subject to higher flows, off-line to reduce scouring.
-They must be sized in accordance with the manufacturer’s specifications and the specifications in this Handbook.
+To receive TSS removal credit, proprietary separators must be used for pretreatment, placed at the beginning of a stormwater treatment train, and be configured to operate offline.
+They must be configured off-line to reduce scouring and re-entrainment of previously trapped sediment.
+They must be sized to treat the 1-inch WQV in accordance with the manufacturer’s specifications and the specifications in this Handbook.
 Proprietary separators used as spill control devices may have to be sized differently than those used for TSS removal.
+They may only be used for pretreatment for new development or Redevelopment

+Setback Requirements